Updated January 2020

 Disney’s Animal Kingdom

 Here you have theme park meets a zoo.
 A lot of our group really enjoyed it (me, me, me!).
 It’s kind of fun to see real animals along the way.
-Highlights of this park were Expedition Everest, Kilimanjaro Safaris (basically a real safari… PRO TIP: go in the morning before the animals get tired), and Dinosaur (like Indiana Jones Adventure for Disneyland peeps).
+Highlights of this park were Expedition Everest, Kilimanjaro Safaris (basically a real safari… PRO TIP: Go in the morning before the animals get tired), and Dinosaur (like Indiana Jones Adventure for Disneyland peeps).
 We were also pleasantly surprised by the Primeval Whirl!

 The Kali River Rapids were nowhere near as fun as the Grizzly River Run in DCA.
 (Why do they insist on spraying you in the face so much on this one???)
 When we were there, they were still building “Pandora – The World of Avatar” and honestly I need to go back just for that.
-I think Pandora really adds a lot to this park and I can’t wait to experience it!

 It’s basically a foodie heaven.
 If that’s not your thing, there is plenty more to experience in this park.
 The whole World Showcase was so much fun just to walk around and explore the different countries.
 You could buy a passport, or they gave each of our kids a free Duffy fan.
 The kids could colour the front of it and then at each different country they had artists that would sign each one.
 Our kids really loved this!